Prajwal5180/MIDP-Lab-With-Microsoft-Fabric/masterdoc/getting-started-MSSPL.md

 ## Pre-requisites

-To effectively perform these exercises, you need basic knowledge of Microsoft Azure, Microsoft Fabric, SharePoint Online, and data management principles.
+To effectively perform these exercises, you need basic knowledge of **Microsoft Azure**, **Microsoft Fabric**, **SharePoint Online**, and **data management principles**.
 Familiarity with creating and managing lakehouses, data ingestion, transformation, and reporting in Microsoft Fabric or Power BI is also required.

 ## Architecture